GIVESocialMovement/GIVESocialMovement.github.io/_posts/2019-02-04-extend-slick-with-enum-the-right-way.md

 Now you can easily add a new Slick-compatible Enum with minimal code.

 However, there is one wart that I don't like.
-We need to cast the type of an enum value to its super class whehen we use this column in a where clause like below:
+We need to cast the type of an enum value to its super class when we use the enum column in a WHERE clause like below:

 ```
 @Singleton
 class CampaignService @Inject()(
   val dbConfigProvider: DatabaseConfigProvider,